-February-March 2023 project schedule has been released!
-March 2023 marks the end of this iteration of the Art in the Heart program.
-Please note–Larry Paul King’s sculpture, Miscanthus Sunshine, from the November/December artist line up will continue to reside in Pack Square Plaza until the end of the program in early March.
-Lara Nguyen’s project, Letters to my Children, has been pushed to July 2023.
+March 2023 marked the end of this iteration of the Art in the Heart program.
+Please note–Lara Nguyen’s project, Letters to my Children, has been pushed to July 2023.

 Did you view an Art in the Heart project in the plaza?
 Did one of the projects make you feel inspired about the future of Pack Square Plaza?
 Let us know!

 Final photos have been or will be added to the project profiles below as they are installed/completed.